When They Look on Him Whom They have Pierced

 Hadadrimmon in the plain of Megiddo?

-There is also no plain of Megiddo.
-Megiddo is a tel or hill, that sit on the north side of the valley of Jezreel, just across from the town of Jezreel.
-All of this is here to tell us that we have moved into symbology of some kind too make a point that must be cyphered out.
+There is also no “plain” of Megiddo.
+In ancient times, Megiddo was never referred to as a mountain or Har-Megedon.
+Megiddo is a tel or hill that sits on the north side of the valley of Jezreel, just across from the town of Jezreel.
+All of this is here to tell us that we have moved into symbology of some kind to make a point that must be cyphered out.

-The valley of Jezreel is in several places in the Scripture to stand for a place of choosing.
-The plain of Megiddo is the name of the place where this weeping is mentioned.
-It means the place of cutting, or division.
+The valley of Jezreel can be found in several places in the Scripture.
+It stands as a place of “choosing.”
+Megiddo means the place of cutting, or division.
 We might suggest it is a place of choosing righteousness or unrighteousness.
-In ancient times, Megiddo was never referred to as a mountain or Har-Megedon.
 At an important crossroads, it was a natural place for enemies to meet.
 Again, we are given the imagery of a place of choosing, a place of choice between good and evil.

 FYI: Rimmon is the name of a city south of Jerusalem settled by the tribe of Judah.
 It was first established when the Israelites came into Canaan [Joshua 15:32].
 The 600 Benjaminites hid at the Rock of Rimmon [Judg.
 20:47] in retreat from the conflict over the rape of the Levite concubines.

-Megiddo is also mentioned as the place of battle which is commonly known as Har-Megedon (Rev 16:16).
+Megiddo is also mentioned as the place of battle, which is commonly known as Har-Megedon (Rev 16:16).
 [See Also: The Battle of Armageddon?]

-FYI: On that day, is a phrase which essentially means when this happens at a particular time or events that are related to each other.
+FYI: “On that day” is a phrase that essentially means when this happens at a particular time or events that are related to each other.

 Hadad and Rimmon